wrench-project/wrench/doc/install.md

 cd @WRENCHRelease
 cmake .
 make
-make install # try "sudo make install" if you don't have the permission to write
+make install # try "sudo make install" if you do not have write privileges
 ~~~~~~~~~~~~~

 To enable the use of Batsched (provided you have installed that package, see above):